programarivm/fuzzy-matching-cypher/README.md

 ### Generate the Fuzzy Matching Secret

-A `Crypt` object is responsible for generating the `.fuzzy-matching-secret` -- a serialized object, arguably something similar to an encryption key -- which is required to perform the string comparisons.
+A `Crypt` object is responsible for generating the `.fuzzy-matching-secret` -- a serialized object, arguably something similar to an encryption key -- which then is required to perform the string comparisons through a `Match` object.

 ```php
 <?php